AerospaceJam/docs/docs/rules/scoring/congeniality.md

 :::note

-A team can hypothetically gain an infinite amount of bonus points from the Congeniality Bonus - but this would require a lot of work to sway the favors of the other teams.
+A team can hypothetically gain an arbitrarily large amount of bonus points from the Congeniality Bonus - but this would require a lot of work to sway the favors of the other teams.
 Keep this in mind during competition day!

 :::